mbudisic/pstuts-rag/BLOGPOST.md

     #     )
     ```

-2.  `VideoTranscriptBulkLoader`: This loader adopts a broader perspective.
-For each video, it concatenates all its sentences into a single `Document`.
-This provides the complete, continuous text of each tutorial, which serves as the input for the semantic chunker.
-Feeding the chunker individual sentences would deprive it of the wider context needed to identify meaningful breakpoints that span multiple sentences.
+2.  `VideoTranscriptBulkLoader`: This loader takes a wider view.
+For each video, it joins all its sentences into one `Document`.
+This gives the full text of each class.
+This full text is the input for the semantic chunker.
+If we gave the chunker single sentences, it would not have the wide context to find good breaks across sentences.

     ```python
-    # Excerpt from VideoTranscriptBulkLoader in loader.py
+    # Part of VideoTranscriptBulkLoader in loader.py
     # ...
     # yield Document(
     #     page_content="\n".join(